-Artix is a rolling release, Arch-based Linux distro whose main selling point is being completely
+Artix is a Arch Linux based distribution whose focus is being

-systemd is software suite of tools that manage the system and services that essentially forms the backbone of a Linux system.
+systemd is a software suite that manages the services that forms the backbone of a Linux system.
 In other words, it is the first process that runs, and from where all the other processes spawn.
 Critics of

 systemd argue that

-systemd creates bloat, is inefficient, and makes a system more vulnerable to attack.
-Seems like a problem for a specific set of people, but getting into the issue is beyond the scope of what I’m interested in doing here.
-Honestly, I think this will just be more of a personal experiment in what not having
+systemd creates bloat, is inefficient.
+It also makes a system more vulnerable to attack.
+This is problem for a specific set of people, but getting into the issue is beyond my interest.
+This will be more of a personal experiment in what not having

 Artix comes in a few flavors: